Jorricks/macos-notifications/docs/index.md

 ## Installation
-To use mac-notifications, first install it using pip:
+To use macos-notifications, first install it using pip:

 <!-- termynal -->
 ```
-$ pip install mac-notifications
+$ pip install macos-notifications
 ---> 100%
 Installed
 ```